iomicroservices/baselink-nuxt/content/services/tradespeople/carpenter/garage-doors-gates.md

 pathtxt: "Garage doors and gates"
 published: true
 faqs:
+  - label: "What types of garage doors and gates can you install or repair?"
+    content: "Our carpenters can install or replace a wide range of garage doors including up-and-over, roller shutter, sectional, side-hinged, sliding, and automated doors.
+We also work with timber, steel, composite, and aluminium driveway gates — including electric and remote-controlled systems."
+    icon: mdi:garage

+  - label: "Can you automate my existing garage door or gate?"
+    content: "In many cases, yes — we can retrofit motors or replace your existing system with an automated option.
+Just mention this when filling out your form so we can include it in your tailored quote."
+    icon: mdi:remote

+  - label: "Do I need to provide the garage door or gate materials?"
+    content: "You're welcome to supply your own materials, or we can source them for you.
+If we’re sourcing materials, your carpenter will confirm costs before purchasing and add them to your final bill once approved."
+    icon: mdi:toolbox-outline

   - label: "How are fitting jobs priced?"
     content: "You’ll see our standard hourly rate when you fill out the form, but final pricing depends on the scope of work.
 Once submitted, we’ll review the details and get back to you with a tailored quote and estimated time to complete the job.
 The minimum booking is one hour."
     icon: mdi:currency-gbp

+  - label: "How is payment handled?"
+    content: "We collect payment for the first hour when you book.
+The rest is charged on the day of the job, based on actual time spent and any agreed materials.
+Extra time is billed in fair 30-minute increments."
+    icon: mdi:credit-card-check-outline

   - label: "Are your carpenters vetted and insured?"
     content: "Yes – all carpenters are fully insured and carefully vetted.
 We run background checks, interview each candidate, and assess their experience before they join BaseLink.
-But it doesn’t stop there – we collect ongoing feedback after every clean to make sure only the best stick around.
+But it doesn’t stop there – we collect ongoing feedback after every job to make sure only the best stick around.
 So you get safe, reliable service every time."
     icon: mdi:shield-account

   - label: "Can I cancel or reschedule a carpentry appointment?"
     content: "No stress – you’re in control.
-You can cancel or reschedule your booking anytime up to 24 hours before the clean, free of charge.
+You can cancel or reschedule your booking anytime up to 24 hours before the job, free of charge.
 Just log in to your account and manage everything online in a few clicks.
 Need to make a last-minute change?
 We’ll do our best to help – just get in touch."
     icon: mdi:calendar-remove-outline

   - label: "What if something goes wrong or I’m not happy with the job?"